-Rouhani: U.S. should lift sanctions if it wants to help Iran amid coronavirus
+Rouhani: U.S. should lift sanctions if it wants to help Iran fight coronavirus

 Washington has offered humanitarian assistance to its longtime foe.
 But the country’s top authority Supreme Leader Ayatollah Ali Khamenei on Sunday rejected the offer.

-Tensions between the two countries have been running high since 2018, when U.S. President Donald Trump exited Tehran’s 2015 nuclear deal with six world powers and reimposed sanctions that have crippled the Iranian economy.
+Tension between the two countries has been running high since 2018, when U.S. President Donald Trump exited Tehran’s 2015 nuclear deal with six world powers and reimposed sanctions that have crippled the Iranian economy.

 Iranian authorities have blamed U.S. sanctions for hampering its efforts to curb the outbreak and Rouhani has urged Americans to call on their government to lift sanctions as Iran fights the coronavirus.

 “U.S. is NOT listening, impeding global fight against #COVID19.
 The ONLY remedy: DEFY U.S. mass punishment.
-MORAL & PRAGMATIC imperative,” Tweeted Iranian Foreign Minister Mohammad Javad Zarif on Monday.
+MORAL & PRAGMATIC imperative,” Iranian Foreign Minister Mohammad Javad Zarif tweeted on Monday.

 But the United States has sent Iran a blunt message: the spread of the virus will not save it from U.S. sanctions that are choking off its oil revenues and isolating its economy.

-“You have blocked Iran’s oil exports, you have stopped Iran’s banking transactions...
+“You have blocked Iran’s oil exports, you have stopped Iran’s banking transactions ...
 Your help offer is the biggest lie in the history,” Rouhani said.

+Although police said millions of people have defied advice to avoid traveling for the Persian new year holidays, Rouhani praised Iranians for avoiding public places during the holidays.
+Iran’s new year started on Friday.

+Even those who traveled stayed at homes of their relatives, Rouhani said.

+The outbreak has infected a number of senior officials, politicians, clerics, members of the elite Revolutionary Guards and dozens of lawmakers in Iran.
+At least a dozen of them have died from the coronavirus.

+“The lawmakers have been infected because they traveled to their towns and were in close contact with people ahead of the parliamentary election on February 21,” Parliament speaker Ali Larijani told state TV.

-Writing by Parisa Hafezi; Editing by Kim Coghill and Toby Chopra
+Writing by Parisa Hafezi; editing by Larry King